Georgegriff/cgguitar-site/src/testimonials.md

       link: /contact/
   image:
     src: images/sheets.png
-    alt: "Examples of Sheet music provided to students"
+    alt: "Examples of Sheet music sprovided to students"
 gridContent:
   items:
     - text: My students have found success in both online and in person lessons.